-Carcinoid tumors (also called as neuro-endocrine tumors or APUDOMAS) are the tumors which can develop in any age for no obvious reason.
-At present nothing is known about cause of these tumors.
-They do not develop as a result of toxic injury, infections or drugs and there is no obvious association with any particular lifestyle.
-Possible causes include mutations of genes.
-The primary tumor often develops in the small bowel (small intestine) or appendix but it can occur in many other body part such as the lung, pancreas, large bowel, ovary or testis.
+Carcinoid tumors (also called neuroendocrine tumors or APUDOMAS) tumors that can develop at any age for no obvious reason.
+At present nothing known about the cause of these tumors.
+They do not develop as a result of toxic injury, infections, or drugs, and there no obvious association with any particular lifestyle.
+Possible causes include mutations of genes Neuroendorcine Tumours Adults.
+The primary tumor often develops in the small bowel (small intestine) or appendix but it can occur in many other body parts such as the lung, pancreas, large bowel, ovary, or testis.

-Quiet often the primary tumor is too small and remains hidden and finding and removing the original primary tumor may not necessarily help once metastases (secondary tumors) have occurred.
-Sometimes the primary tumor is diagnosed early and is removed without any spread, but frequently it is only diagnosed once it has spread to the liver.
+Quite often the primary tumor too small and remains hidden and finding and removing the original primary tumor may not necessarily help once metastases (secondary tumors) have occurred.
+Sometimes the primary tumor diagnosed early and removed without any spread, but frequently it only diagnosed once it spread to the liver.

 Diagnoses of neuroendocrine (carcinoid) tumors: